Guide to Epilating

 Step 4: If you’re epilating outside the tub, lay a towel down over the area where you are epilating so that it catches the extracted hair.
 I tend to epilate in my bed while sitting on a towel or sheet.
 Find a comfortable seat that you can remain in for 8-15 minutes while you epilate.

 I hope this guide was helpful for you!
-An epilator will certainly revolutionize your hair removal system.
-If you have any questions, please feel free to send me a message.
+An epilator will certainly revolutionize your hair removal practice.

 If you found this helpful, please consider pinning it to Pinterest!